Project Overview

 - Removal of the bridge will improve the flow of Snake Creek under normal conditions and storm events by removing impediments from the floodplain and will enhance the natural environment as both sides of the river would be restored to a more natural condition.

-Public consultation is an important part of this project.
 Please subscribe to this page using the + Follow button above to receive updates on the project.